For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: Numerical Results

+Here, two common deep learning networks named Transformer \cite{vaswani2017attention} and Inception-v4 \cite{szegedy2017inception} are considered for the comparison of complexity.
+They are both proposed by Google and have been widely employed in natural language processing (NLP) and computer vision (CV) research fields.
+Their effectiveness and complexity have been verified by mass researchers and applications.

+The complexity comparison is shown in Table \ref{tab:complexity_comparison}.
+As seen, the proposed scheme has an obviously lower complexity than the selected widely employed networks.

-\subsection{The Robustness of the Simplified Estimation to SNR values}
+\subsection{The Robustness of the Simplified Estimation to SNR Values}

-The performance of the proposed simplified estimation in different SNR values is listed in Table \ref{tab:different}.
-As shown, although the model is trained at $E_b/N_0$=4dB, it can work well for the scenarios with other SNR values.
-It can effectively reduce the complexity of the training process and the practical implementation for our proposed estimation.
+Here, the performance of the proposed simplified estimation for $\alpha=0.9$ in AWGN channels under different SNR values is listed in Table \ref{tab:different}.
+As shown, although the model is trained at SNR=4dB, it can work well for other SNR values.
+It can effectively reduce the resource required for the proposed estimation during both the training and the implementation stages.